JeremyTCD/Mimo/ReadMe.md

 Don't forget to clear your cache or increment the version number in *project.json* if you repack the package.

 ## Alternatives
-DocFx is one of the best - if not the best - tool for generating documentation from .Net projects.
-Indeed, I started working on a DocFx theme with the intention of using the theme to build documentation for my .Net projects.
-BasicBlog was a detour, branched off from my documentation centric theme.
 DocFx is very much geared toward generating documentation sites.
 There are however, some pros for using DocFx to generate your blog:
 - You can write plugins using .Net languages.
 - DocFx makes it easy to insert code from .Net projects into your articles.
 - You get to familiarize yourself with a great tool for documenting .Net projects.

-If you are looking for a quick blog, you can try the following platforms:
+If you are looking for a simpler blog or a platform with more templates to choose from, you can try the following platforms:
 - [Jekyll](https://jekyllrb.com/)
 - [Hugo](https://gohugo.io/)